 I was in college when Korean cafes were brought here in the Philippines.
 I can still remember how famous Cafe Noriter and Cafe de Seoul in Taft back then.
 Who wouldn’t want to try a very cute and comfortable cafe – with their crib-like interiors and post-its everywhere?

 Cafe I’m Here is not much of a difference.
-It has a two-storey wooden cubicles for dates, small and big barkadas, a tent, and study tables for solo and groups.
+It has a two-story wooden cubicle for dates, small and big barkadas, a tent, and study tables for solo and groups.
 Inside these cubicles are a small round table, bean chairs and personal post-its from the previous customers.
-It is overlooking the Boy Scout Circle giving us a home-y feeling with the rain and thunders.
+It is overlooking the Boy Scout Circle giving us a homey feeling with the rain and thunders.
 And oh, they have outlets in each cubicle too!

 The cubicles in the first level are separated by cute bead curtains.
-Most of the big groups are in the second level.
+Most of the big groups are on the second level.
 Also, you cannot enter your footwear inside which is nice because I have this habit of lying everywhere. (haha!)
-Atleast I knew that it’s clean.
+At least I knew that it’s clean.

-Mostly of their food are desserts and frappes.
-They don’t have rice meals but they offer breads.
+Most of their food is desserts and frappes.
+They don’t have rice meals but they offer bread.
 I ordered the Green Tea Frappe and Paul had the Javachip Mocha (both P180) and we shared on the red velvet cake (P160).
 Their foods are as pricey as Starbucks so Paul and I agreed that they are overpriced given that we still prefer Starbucks in terms of foods.
 But their place is good and cozier so we ain’t complaining.

 The best thing about Cafe I’m Here is the ambiance.
-Paul and I work in Quezon City and both are homes are 2 hours (3-4hrs if Manila traffic in unforgiving) away from our offices giving us no chance to just camp out in a sofa for a movie and ice cream in a lazy Friday.
-So with Cafe I’m Here’s cozy private cubicles, we can already watched all our downloaded movies without looking weird or homeless (haha!).
-We will sure come back.
+Paul and I work in Quezon City and both are homes are 2 hours (3-4hrs if Manila traffic is unforgiving) away from our offices giving us no chance to just camp out on a sofa for a movie and ice cream in a lazy Friday.
+So with Cafe I’m Here’s cozy private cubicles, we can already watch all our downloaded movies without looking weird or homeless (haha!).
+We will surely come back.